{

 dependency commands

-We have many commands to list out a dependency tree that tells about the direct and indirect dependencies of a maven project.
+We have many commands to list out a dependency tree that tells about the direct and indirect dependencies of a Maven project.
+It lists out all dependencies with their versions of a project

 mvn dependency:tree